eonil/editor/ARCHITECTURE.md

 Processes at small;
 - Processes access feature services to perform operations.
 - Processes makes and manages multiple execution contexts.
-- Processes are now implemented using `EonilGCDActor`, but can be changed if needed.
+- Processes are now implemented using `EonilPco`, but can be changed if needed.

 Interfaces at small;
 - Interfaces serves dual duties of input and output.
 (This is because `AppKit` is designed to be like that.)